genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/01_fields/01_fields-basics.md

 ## Naming fields

 As is always the case, it is worth being careful with the names you give fields.
+It is good practice to use clear descriptive names.

-Clear names help.
+### Duplicate names

 If you create a field name that already exists, there are no consequences - as long as the field type is also the same.
 In effect, the second definition is simply ignored.